 Fiat C.29.
 Three C.29s were built for the 1929 race.
-The first two were lost in accidents, in which the same pilot survived both times.
-The third machine did not enter the race but it is preserved at the air museum in Vigna di Valle near Rome.
-This aircraft was only ever available as a 1/48 resin kit by NOIX Models.
+The first two were lost in test flight accidents with the same pilot surviving both times.
+The third machine was not entered into the race and is now preserved at the Vigna di Valle museum.
+This aircraft was only ever available as a 1/48 resin kit from NOIX Models.

 Macchi M.33.
-This aircraft was to be the last flying boat to compete for the trophy.
-They were powered by second-hand Curtiss engines and entered the 1925 race without success, finishing in third place with a speed of 168mph compared to Jimmy Doolittles winning speed of 233mph.
-Brach Models produced a nicely detailed 1/32 resin kit, but it is discontinued.
-NOIX Models high quality 1/48 resin has been discontinued.
+This aircraft was the last flying boat to compete for the trophy.
+Powered by a second-hand Curtiss engine, it entered the 1925 race without success, finishing in third place with a top speed of 168mph (compared to Jimmy Doolittles winning speed of 233mph).
+Brach Models produced a highly detailed 1/32 resin kit, but it is OOP.
+So too is the NOIX Models high quality 1/48 resin, but SBS Model have released nicely rendered 1/72 & 1/48 resin kits that are arguably even better quality.

 Macchi M.39.
-This is the first Macchi floatplane ing.
-Mario Castoldi designed for the Schneider Trophy race series.
-It featured unequal length wings to enable tighter turns and unequal float buoyancy to counter propellor torque.
-Five machines were built, two trainers and three racers, and were powered by FIAT AS.2 engines.
-Mario di Bernardi won the 1926 race, held at Hampton Roads USA, with a top speed of 246mph.
+This is the first of ing.
+Mario Castoldi Macchi's Schneider Trophy aircraft designs.
+To enable tighter turns, it featured unequal length wings as well as unequal float buoyancy to counter propellor torque.
+Five machines were built (2 trainers & 3 racers) all powered by the FIAT AS.2 engine.
+Mario di Bernardi won the 1926 race held at Hampton Roads USA with a top speed of 246mph.
 An M.39 is preserved at the air museum in Vigna di Valle.
-NOIX Models had this kit in their 1/48 'Men and Machine' series but it has been discontinued for some time, as is the 1/72 Museum resin kit.
-Only the Aerotech 1/32 resin kit is current.
+NOIX Models had this kit in their 1/48 'Men and Machine' series but it has been unavailable for some time as is the 1/72 Museum resin kit.
+The Aerotech 1/32 resin kit is currently available, as are the highly detailed SBS Models 1/72 & 1/48 resin kits.

 Macchi M.52.
-Following on from the success of his M.39 design, the M.52 was a smaller version with a more powerful FIAT AS.3 engine.
-Three were built and were entered into the 1927 race, which was held in Venice.
-All failed to finish, but the 1926 winner di Bernardi did establish a new record of 297.8 mph later that year.
+Following on from the success of the M.39 design, the M.52 was a smaller version with a more powerful FIAT AS.3 engine.
+Three were built and were entered into the 1927 race held in Venice.
+All failed to finish, but di Bernardi did establish a new record of 297.8 mph later that year.
 NOIX Models had this kit in their 1/48 'Men and Machine' series but it is discontinued, as is the Vintage Models 1/72 resin kit.
 Only the rather pricey Aerotech 1/32 resin kit is current.

 Macchi M.52R.
-Maj. de Bernardi flew this one-off machine, a modified M.52, to another record in 1928 reaching a top speed of 318mph (512.776kph), making him the first pilot to exceed 500 kph.
+Maj. de Bernardi flew this one-off machine, a modified M.52, to another record in 1928 reaching a top speed of 318mph (512.776kph).
+This feat made him the first pilot to exceed 500 kph.
 It was flown in the 1929 race by Dal Molin, gaining 2nd place with a top speed of 284.203mph.
 NOIX Models had this kit in their 1/48 'Men and Machine' series but it is discontinued, as is the Vintage Models 1/72 resin kit.

 Macchi M.67.
-Another seaplane that Castoldi based on the proven M.39 design but with modifications made to the fuselage to enable the more powerful Isotta Fraschini Asso 1000 engine to be installed.
-Three M.67's were built for the 1929 race but one was lost during testing on Lake Garda, killing its pilot capt.
+Another floatplane based on the proven M.39 design.
+Modifications were made to the fuselage to enable the more powerful Isotta Fraschini Asso 1000 engine to be installed.
+Three were built for the 1929 race but one was lost during testing on Lake Garda, killing its pilot capt.
 Motta.
-The two remaining M.67's were accompanied by the sole M.52R to compete at Calshot Spit in the UK.
-Both M.67's failed to finish but the M.52R managed to gain second place.
-A single M.67 is preserved at the air museum in Vigna di Valle near Rome.
+The two remaining M.67 were accompanied by the sole M.52R to compete at Calshot Spit in the UK.
+Both M.67's failed to finish but the M.52R gained second place.
+A single M.67 is preserved at the air museum in Vigna di Valle.
 NOIX Models had this kit in their 1/48 'Men and Machine' series but it has been discontinued.
 Although will be an expensive model, Marsh Models plan to release a 1/32 resin kit as part of their Aerotech Schneider Trophy series.

 Macchi MC.72.
 5 of these mighty machines were built, powered by a pair of supercharged FIAT AS.6 fitted end to end to make a V24-cylinder unit that developed between 2,500 and 3,100 hp.
 They were built for the 1931 race but were not completed in time.
-Over the next few years two pilots were to lose their lives in record attempts (Monti and Bellini) but in 1934, Agello achieved a top speed of 440.7 mph (709.2 km/h), a record that still stands.
-One surviving machine is currently preserved at the air museum in Vigna di Valle near Rome.
+Over the next few years two pilots were to lose their lives in record attempts (Monti and Bellini) but in 1934, Agello achieved a top speed of 440.68 mph (709.2 km/h), a record that still stands.
+This machine is currently preserved at the air museum in Vigna di Valle.
 Numerous MC.72 models have been released over the years.
-Essdale, Aerotech and Brach Models all released 1/32 resin kits but have all been discontinued.
-Click on the model image to see more about the Brach kit.
-Both Vintage Models and NOIX Models released good quality 1/48 resin kits but they are discontinued as well.
-The 1/72 Delta2 and 1/48 SMER kit are not worth a look, but the two SBS Models 1/72 resin kits definitely are!
-Mikro Mir, under their AMP label, are preparing all new 1/72 & 1/48 injection moulded kits and these should prove popular.
+Essdale, Aerotech and Brach Models all released 1/32 resin kits but are all discontinued.
+Both Vintage Models and NOIX Models released good quality 1/48 resin kits but these too are discontinued.
+The 1/72 Delta2 and 1/48 SMER kit are not worth a look, but the two SBS Models 1/72 resin kits definitely are.
+Mikro Mir, under their AMP label, have released a good quality 1/48 injection moulded kit which will be followed by a 1/72 kit.

 Piaggio P.7.
-This extraordinary 1929 Schneider Trophy design was ahead of its time.
-It explored the hydrofoil concept to save weight and therefore gain extra speed which was predicted to be anywhere up to 700 km/h.
+This extraordinary 1929 Schneider Trophy design was years ahead of its time.
+Based around the hydrofoil concept to save weight and gain extra speed, it was predicted to reach speeds of up to 700 km/h.
 It had a watertight fuselage with the wings acting additionally as floats.
-Powered by an Isotta Fraschini engine, it had two driveshafts with a small motorboat screw at the rear of the fuselage to power the aircraft out of the water before the main airscrew was engaged.
-Its pilot Dal Molin encountered both clutch and spray issues when testing the machine on Lake Garda and the project was quickly abandoned without having ever getting airborne.
-Italiankits released a 1/48 resin kit, which was previously available from NOIX Models.
+Powered by an Isotta Fraschini engine, it had two driveshafts with a small motorboat screw at the rear to power the aircraft out of the water before the main airscrew was engaged.
+Its pilot Dal Molin encountered both clutch and spray issues when testing the machine on Lake Garda and the project was quickly abandoned without it ever getting airborne.
+Italiankits released a 1/48 resin kit, which was previously available from NOIX Models and is now available from Farbrimore-Soldier.
 Marsh Models produced a nicely cast 1/32 resin kit in its Aerotech range but only in very limited numbers.
-AMP's 1/48 injection moulded kit scales has finely moulded parts, including extremely thin trailing edges but it scales out at 1/50.
-Click on the kit image to see more about this kit.
-They plan to release a 1/72 kit but SBS Models have just released an exquisitely cast 1/72 resin kit.
-The only previous kit known in this scale was the Vintage Models kit but that had been discontinued for a while now.
+AMP's 1/48 injection moulded kit has finely moulded parts, including extremely thin trailing edges but scales out at 1/50.
+They have released a 1/72 kit as well.
+SBS Models have produced an exquisite 1/72 resin kit.
+One other kit known in this scale was the Vintage Models kit but it is discontinued.

 Savoia S.65.
 This one-off prototype was another machine built for the 1929 race.
-It had a tandem engine layout with the cockpit nestled in between.
-Only Dal Molin was small enough to fit in it.
-The stabiliser was supported by twin booms, with a single rudder in the middle.
+Powered by a pair of Isotta Fraschini Asso 750 W-18 engines arranged at each end of a pod-like fuselage.
+The tiny cockpit was placed in between.
+Its rather brave pilot Dal Molin was just small enough to fit in it.
+The stabiliser was supported by twin booms with a single rudder placed in the middle.
 It did not compete in the race due to mechanical problems.
-Tragically, dal Molin was killed in this aircraft during a speed attempt on Lake Garda in 1930.
-Karaya released a resin 1/72 resin kit of this extraordinary looking aircraft but the fuselage requires a lot of modifications.
-The fragile resin struts should also be replaced with stronger brass strut material.
-Marsh Models have released a very limited run (and very expensive) 1/32 scale resin kit as part of their ongoing 'Schneider Trophy' series.
+Tragically, dal Molin drowned during a speed attempt in this aircraft on Lake Garda in 1930.
+Karaya released a resin 1/72 resin kit of this extraordinary looking aircraft but the fuselage requires a lot of modification to get a more accurate shape.
+Marsh Models have released a very limited run (and very expensive) 1/32 scale resin kit as part of their ongoing Aerotech 'Schneider Trophy' series.

 M.33